-- New residential units; - Conversion of an existing residential building into a bed and breakfast.
+- New residential units in upper storey apartments in mixed use buildings; - Conversion of an existing residential building into a bed and breakfast.

 Signage Improvement

 Improve the appearance/aesthetic/consistency of businesses signage in the CIP area.
 Alignment with Strategic Goal for a Vibrant and Growing Economy.